Fort William railway station: History

 on 7 August 1894.
 They had departed by special train comprising two locomotives and eleven carriages from Glasgow at 8.15am, and arrived in Fort William at 1.30pm.
-It was sited further west of the present station on what is now the A82 town by-pass alongside Loch Linnhe at Station Square, at the time in close proximity to then location of the former Caledonian MacBrayne bus station.
+It was sited to the west of the present station on what is now the A82 town bypass, alongside Loch Linnhe at Station Square, at the time in close proximity to then location of the former Caledonian MacBrayne bus station.
 The old station was a stone built construction featuring a turret and a double arched entranceway and had three platforms.
 Two of the platforms terminated under the platform canopy, but the third continued past the station, crossing the MacBrayne pier and terminated at the jetty just beyond.

 In 1970 the British Railways Board put forward proposals to re-site the station 700 yd north of its location to allow the improvements to the A82 to be implemented.
 The last train from the old station departed on 7 June 1975 and the station closed on 9 June.
 It was demolished immediately afterwards to permit construction of the bypass.

 The present Fort William station of grey concrete construction was opened on 13 June 1975.
 The current station lies in the shadow of Ben Nevis.